Brimah Kebbie

+Early life

+Born in London to Sierra Leonean parents, Kebbie was educated at Prior Park College in Bath.

+Rugby career

+Kebbie played rugby union for Broughton Park RUFC before switching codes in 1988 to sign for rugby league club Widnes.

 During the 1989–90 season, Brimah Kebbie was an interchange/substitute for defending champions Widnes in the 30-18 victory over the visiting Canberra Raiders in the 1989 World Club Challenge at Old Trafford, Manchester on Wednesday 4 October 1989.

+In March 1990, Kebbie was signed by St Helens for a fee of around £40,000.

-Brimah Kebbie played for Bradford Northern when they finished as runners-up to Wigan in the Championship during the 1993–94 season.
+Kebbie played for Bradford Northern when they finished as runners-up to Wigan in the Championship during the 1993–94 season.

+In May 1996, Kebbie returned to rugby union and signed for Saracens F.C.

 Personal life

-Brimah Kebbie is the father of the (soccer) association footballer; Elliot Kebbie.
+Kebbie is the father of the (soccer) association footballer; Elliot Kebbie.